zlou/CS766-final-project/README.md

 As can be seen from the curve, when number of views increases, the performance first get better and reach a min point on the curve.
 When number of views keeps increasing, the performance however, drops a little afterwards. <br>
 So，we only need to select some of the views to reach best performance -- this is the problem to solve in this project.
 <img src='/imgs/viewselect.png' position="center" width=400>

+## Existing Algorithms
+Binocular-disparity estimation algorithms can be found in file "/PPT_slides/existing_binocular.pdf" <br>
+Multiview-disparity estimation algorithms can be found in file "/PPT_slides/existing_multiview.pdf" <br><br>

+## Our proposed algorithm